Urban Planning 205A: Applied Planning Research Project

 This course is the first part of a two-course sequence (UP205A and UP205B).

-Course: Urban Planning 205B: Applied Planning Research Project
+Urban Planning 205B: Applied Planning Research Project

 Last Taught: Winter 2022